OneAndZero24/GWNMO/README.md

 *Jan Miksa* @ GMUM Jagiellonian University
 *Mateusz Rajski* @ GMUM Jagiellonian University

-Meta-learning method inspired by hypergradient methods and earlier works of using neural networs to control training process of others.
+Meta-learning method inspired by hypergradient methods and earlier works of using neural network to control training process of others.
-Uses a neural netowrk to "weight" target network's gradient during descent.
+Uses a neural network to "weight" target network's gradient during descent.

 *Work in progress...*